Antichrist (film): Depression and mental illness

-While the film interweaves multiple themes in Zolkos's reading, she suggests that the film is fundamentally a "very personal and revealing film—interwoven with idioms and images that document von Trier's struggle with serious psychiatric disorder, and highly informed by his experience of cognitive behaviour and exposure therapy, shamanism and Jungian psychoanalysis."
-Von Trier himself commented on the experience of making the film as being a "fun" way of working through his own depression.
-Von Trier considers the film the first of his "Depression Trilogy", followed by Melancholia (2011) and Nymphomaniac (2013).
+While the film interweaves multiple themes in Zolkos's reading, she suggests that the film is fundamentally a "very personal and revealing film—interwoven with idioms and images that document Trier's struggle with serious psychiatric disorder, and highly informed by his experience of cognitive behaviour and exposure therapy, shamanism and Jungian psychoanalysis."
+Trier commented on the experience of making the film as being a "fun" way of working through his own depression.
+Trier considers the film the first of his "Depression Trilogy", followed by Melancholia (2011) and Nymphomaniac (2013).

 Scholar Amy Simmons notes that the film's aesthetic components "transcend categories, and as such, his work cannot be reduced to any one message."
 She considers the film a "genuinely radical and unflinching account of human relationships."
 Robert Sinnerbrink interprets the film (along with Melancholia and Nymphomaniac) as engaging with human responses to psychological trauma.
 He explains: "In each case, there is a central female protagonist whose melancholic responses to this central trauma open up a space of subjective but also aesthetic-expressive engagement...
 In Antichrist, it is evident in the woman's intense anxiety and depressive withdrawal expressed through the neo-romantic landscape and supernaturalist elements of the forest to which she and her partner have retreated."